Working with JSON in PostgreSQL

 This time, we received the last element from the array.

-Understanding path
+Understanding path syntax

-syntax.
+A more condensed alternative to specify a key from a JSON document is the path syntax.
 This syntax is available during SELECT queries using the #> operator, and the only supported form of specifying keys for update or delete operations.

 A path in for a JSON document is constructed as a list of keys, in order, seperated by commas and enclose in curly braces.
-To select the profession field from our sample document using path syntax would look like this: {work,profession}
+To select the profession field from our sample document using path syntax would look like this: {work,profession}.

 This approach is significantly shorter than the -> operator for deeply nested queries, for example